open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway.md

   Why and how to send signals to a single OTLP end-point and from there to backends
 weight: 3
-cSpell:ignore:
+# prettier-ignore
-  hostnames loadbalancer loadbalancing hostmetricsreceiver filelogreceiver resourcedetection
+cSpell:ignore: filelogreceiver hostmetricsreceiver hostnames loadbalancer loadbalancing resourcedetection
 ---

 The gateway collector deployment pattern consists of applications (or other